 Here are tips on how to avoid addiction to painkillers so you and your loved ones can stay as safe and healthy as possible.

-• Take your medication as prescribed.
-Read the labels and directions on your painkillers, and take the proper dosage only when specified.
-Misusing your painkiller medication greatly increases the risk for addiction.
+- Take your medication as prescribed: Read the labels and directions on your painkillers, and take the proper dosage as specified by your doctor.
+Misusing your painkiller medication greatly increases the risk of addiction.